top of page

 - To avoid irritation, wear loose, clean clothing that won't rub against the tattoo.

-- Avoid exercising for at least a week to ten days to ensure proper healing
+- Avoid exercising for at least 7–10 days to ensure proper healing and prevent infection.

 Long-Term Care